Unlock geospatial capability for kiwifruit growers

 OBJECTIVES

-Redesign of a complex paper-based system and empowered farmers to easily manage orchard records on the go
+Redesign of a complex paper-based system and empowered farmers to effortlessly manage orchard records on the go

 UX for geospatial capablities